pytorch/rfcs/RFC-0020-Lightweight-Dispatch.md

 * For the scenario of adding a new operator (not to `native_functions.yaml`), we need to provide clear guidance to add it to the JIT op registry as well, otherwise JIT execution will break.
 * We can add tests on the mobile build for the sake of coverage.

 For OSS mobile integration, we will need to have a new build flavor to switch between c10 dispatcher vs jit op registry.
-This new flavor will include codegen source files (`CodegenFunctions.h, CodegenFunctions.cpp, CodegenUnboxingWrappers.cpp`) instead of existing dispatcher related source files: `Operators.cpp`, `RegisterSchema.cpp `etc, similar to the internal build configuration.
+This new flavor will include codegen source files (`UnboxingFunctions.h, UnboxingFunctions.cpp, RegisterCodegenUnboxedKernels.cpp`) instead of existing dispatcher related source files: `Operators.cpp`, `RegisterSchema.cpp `etc, similar to the internal build configuration.
+Again, this will be delivered as a build flavor for user to opt in, the dispatcher will be used by default.